zvallarino/phase-3-ruby-oo-self-person-lab/TUTORIAL.md

 ## Introduction

 To practice object oriented programming (OOP), you're going to create a Person class.
-Each instance of the `Person` class will have the ablity to:
+Each instance of the `Person` class will have the ability to:
   - get paid/receive payments
   - take a bath
   - call a friend